RiadHr/pfe2/README.md

-# pfe2
+# Tabibi

-A new Flutter project.
+A new Flutter project for managing the schedule of patient and the recommendation of doctors and pharmacy.

 ## Getting Started